723Studio/X-Com-From-the-Ashes/README.md

 ## Credits
 I widely use various assets, created by OpenXcom modding community.
 Credits to licensed mods, that I'm using in my work provided in this file.
 As you can see, there are a lot of mods that are also using assets from other mods.
 I'm rather new to the community and I don't want to investigate this web, so I provide credits to a mod where I found assets, though it can be not original.
 If you feel that I should include credit to your mod and it is licensed, please let me know!
+I'd like to give special thanks to the contributors to my mod:
+* **X-Man** for ideas, balance concepts;
+* **Drosan** - engine coding;
+* **wolwerin** - weapon assets;
+* **efrenespartano** - image assets, inspiration, info support;
+* **Brain_322** - image assets;

 ## Support
 I realize I have a tremendous amount of work to do.
 I'll be happy to have any kind of support.
 Visit our [Discord server](https://discord.gg/epmtzH9), share your thoughts, ideas, and suggestions.
 You make an issue here on GitHub, or if you want to get involved in development - write to me, I will be glad of any help.
-If you want, you can make a pull request here.
+Feel free to make fork and pull requests or propose changes directly.
-If you are motivated to support me financially, check out [this site](http://xcomfta.xyz/).
+If you are motivated to support me financially, check out [this site](http://x-comfromtheashes.tilda.ws/).
+Your donations will be spent on creating professional visual assays - unique music, full-size images and even animated into.
+And by subscribing my [Patreon](https://www.patreon.com/Finnik) you can access to my dev blog, insides and get unique awards in the game.